mindsdb/mindsdb/mindsdb/integrations/handlers/rag_handler/README.md

 Question: {question}
 Helpful Answer:';

--- Ask a question on your data using Writer LLM API SELECT *
+-- Ask a question on your data using OpenAI LLM API SELECT *
 FROM rag_handler_openai_test
 WHERE question='what product is best for treating a cold?';